 Check the certification label attached to the front left side of the trailer.
 This is very important as it shows the maximum load-carrying capacity of the trailer.
 It will also show the Gross Vehicle Weight Rating (GVWR).
-The Gross Vehicle Weight Rating ("GVWR") is the estimated total weight of a road vehicle that is loaded to capacity, including the weight of the vehicle itself.
-Therefore, the maximum load-carrying capacity of the trailer is the GVWR, less the weight of the empty trailer.
 Be sure that the total weight of the boat, engine, gear and trailer does not exceed the GVWR.

 NOTE: The Gross Vehicle Weight Rating ("GVWR") is the estimated total weight of a road vehicle that is loaded to capacity, including the weight of the vehicle itself.
 Therefore, the maximum load-carrying capacity of the trailer is the GVWR less the weight of the empty trailer.
 Be especially careful to avoid overloading the trailer by putting heavy baggage, camping gear, etc. inside the boat.

 Do not tow the boat with a water-filled bladder or with water in the ballast tanks.
-Empty the contents or the tongue weight percentage will be incorrect.
+Failure to empty the contents of bladders or ballast tanks will cause the tongue weight percentage to be incorrect.
 Towing with water-filled bladder(s) may not only cause the total weight limits for the trailer to be exceeded, but may also result in the improper distribution of the weight on the trailer, thereby making towing difficult and/or causing instability when towing, which can be very dangerous to the driver, any passengers and to other motorists.

 NEVER tow with water in ballast tanks or bags.
-Failure to empty ballast on the boat prior to towing can result in improper weight distribution, which can cause towing instability.
-This could cause the driver to lose control of the tow rig, resulting in serious injury or even death to the driver, any passengers and to other motorists.
+Failure to empty ballast tanks, bladders or bags on the boat prior to towing can result in improper weight distribution, which can cause towing instability.
+This could cause the driver to lose control of the tow rig, resulting in death or serious injury to the driver, any passengers and/or to other motorists, or property damage.

 Do not tow the boat with wakeboards, skis or other gear left on the board tower racks.
 Doing so may void the warranty and cause damage to the boat or to vehicles following behind, as boards and/or racks may become disengaged.